Once upon a time, in a kingdom renowned for great works of art,

 The Prince is certain that the Star Diamond must be hidden in that Tower,

-The Prince steps through the false wall to retrieve his sword and shield,
+The Prince steps through the illusory wall to retrieve his sword and shield,

 for he must go to war and kill the dragons or die a soldier in the field.